dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 Sidechains when created will require to add X amount of locked coins in the genesis block (the locked amount depends on the sidechain creator).
 **Note:** Its important to remember this, later we see that we must make sure there is available locked coins on the sidechain, that’s why only one V3 message is allowed per sidechain and only miners can create a V3.

-#### We suggest two new op codes for the purpose of transfering coins.
+#### We suggest two new op codes for the purpose of transferring coins.

 **op_withdraw** - This is an op that represents coins locked on a parent chain.
 **op_deposit** - This is an op that represents coins locked on a child chain.

-The behaviour of the op codes is the sam as OP_EQUAL (check that two items on the stack are the same) however they get thier own op code to mark them as a sidechian message, this will trigger additionl consnesus rules checks.
+The behaviour of the op codes is the same as OP_EQUAL (check that two items on the stack are the same) however they get their own op code to mark them as a sidechain message, this will trigger additionl consnesus rules checks.

 Coins that are locked in a sidechain use OP_DEPOSIT with the parent genesis. this means only a deposit from that parent can unlock the coins, when coins are locked back (send to the parent chain) they are sent back to an OP_DEPOSIT.
 Coins that are locked in a parent use OP_WITHDRAW lock that specifies the address and target sidechain, this can only be unlocked with deposits from that sidechain.